mutkovicova/milestone-4-project/TESTING.md

 ### Stripe payments integration

 Following the walkthrough, I do believe Stripe updated the documentation and in the future, I will make sure to familiarise myself with their recommended route.
 For the purposes of this project, I have decided to follow the walkthrough code.

+### Deleting an item from database while in basket

+A seemingly known bug occurs if a user tries to delete a product from the shop while that product is in the checkout bag.
+It will trigger a full Django meltdown that says 'No Product found' and refuse to load anything else.
+Should this happen, Go to DevTools -> Applications -> Cookies -> Session.id and delete the session.
+This will reset the interface and allow you to continue working.